 The Covid-19 pandemic has accelerated the development of online sessions, which are now widely accepted.
 Through virtual solutions, connecting with a certified nutritionist and receiving nutrition advice are just a few clicks away.
 The location of your nutritionist matters less and less.

-More and more people are understanding the importance of a balanced diet in their life and are consciously reflecting on their eating habits.
-Intentional eating is on the rise as more people begin to understand that healthy eating is not about going on a diet but about having a long-lasting, wholesome relationship with food.
+More and more people understand the importance of a balanced diet.
+They also consciously reflect on their eating habits.
+Intentional eating is rising as more people understand that healthy eating is not about going on a diet but about having a long-lasting, wholesome relationship with food.

 5. Personalized Nutrition

-Having been the standard for professional athletes for decades, personalized nutrition is a growing market, since it is increasingly wanted by “normal” people.
-Using devices that monitor our body functions are becoming common sense and they are getting better and more precise by the day as AI and digital applications develop.
-To function properly, it is crucial that the latest data from the health, food, science, and technology industries interlink soundly.
+Having been the standard for professional athletes for decades, personalized nutrition is a growing market since “normal” people increasingly want it.
+Using devices that monitor our body functions is becoming common sense and getting better and more precise as AI, and digital applications develop.
+The latest data from the health, food, science, and technology industries must interlink soundly to function properly.

 6. Convenience Food and Healthy Take-away Meals

 Through lockdowns and home offices, the demand for food-delivery services has risen.
-But as sustainability, health and good taste are growing in importance, consumers are scanning what’s on the ingredient list with a critical eye.
+But as sustainability, health, and good taste are increasingly important, consumers are scanning what’s on the ingredient list with a critical eye.
 This encourages food companies to optimize their products.

 7. Probiotics: Nourishment For The Gut

-Digestive problems are no longer a taboo subject and so the awareness of our gut health is growing.
-With more questions about our microbiome, the research on it is also expanding and discovering further useful essentials about the gut, which is also called our “second brain”.
+Digestive problems are no longer a taboo subject, so the awareness of our gut health is growing.
+With more questions about our microbiome, the research on it is also expanding and discovering further useful essentials about the gut, also called our “second brain.”

 8. Diet Myths and Nutritional Fake News

 Social Media has become the number one source of information for many people, leaving many of them confused and misinformed.
-That is why people are seeking trustworthy information on nutrition, discounting obvious influencer marketing.
+That is why people seek trustworthy nutrition information, discounting obvious influencer marketing.

 9. Work-Food-Balance: Corporate Wellness

-Companies are increasingly understanding that they can get more attractive to potential job applicants by supporting the health of their employees.
-One big topic is plant-based protein sources and the question if meat and fish are really necessary for a balanced lifestyle.
+Companies increasingly understand that they can get more attractive to potential job applicants by supporting the health of their employees.
+One big topic is plant-based protein sources and whether meat and fish are necessary for a balanced lifestyle.

 10. Nutrition Education in Nurseries and Schools

-With the number of full-time childcare facilities improving the quality cookery in these places is playing a significant role.
-That’s why local authorities are encouraging and supporting projects that teach our children the basics of a healthy lifestyle and eating culture.
+With the number of full-time childcare facilities improving the quality of cookery in these places is playing a significant role.
+That’s why local authorities encourage and support projects that teach our children the basics of a healthy lifestyle and eating culture.
 Interactive apps and online resources back this approach.